top of page

 painting

-Flowers are the primary subject of her art work.
-She admires them, takes pictures of them and then paints them tirelessly.
+My name is Ludmila Snicareva and I create watercolors.
+Flowers are the primary subject of my art work.
+I admire them, I take pictures of them and I paint them tirelessly.
 Watercolour beautifully conveys the versatility of colour, the elegance and fragility of flowers.
-Ludmila continuously studies new materials and techniques as they emerge.
+I started painting in my childhood and I study continuously as new materials and techniques emerge.

 Ludmila Snicareva